 Listed below are the common SEPs for coverage purchased on or off the Exchange:

 There are additional SEPs depending on whether or not coverage is purchased on or off the Exchange.
-If you have additional questions about SEPs, please contact the Marketplace at 1-800-318-2596.
+If you have additional questions about SEPs, please contact the Marketplace at 1-800-318-2596 or visit their website at www.healthcare.gov.

 Insurers must allow an employer to purchase small group coverage at any point during the year as long as they meet the required participation requirement.
 However, a health insurer may limit the availability of coverage to an annual enrollment period that begins November 15 and extends through December 15 of each year in the case of an employer who is unable to comply with plan requirements for employer participation rules.

-Self employed individuals, including husband-wife or family-only businesses, will participate in the individual health insurance market.
+Self employed individuals, including husband-wife or family-only businesses, are not eligible for small group plans and will need to purchase coverage through the individual health insurance market.

 As part of the ACA, the Marketplaces (aka Exchanges) were established in order to provide an easier means of shopping and purchasing individual and small group health coverage.
 The State of Florida elected not to create a state-based exchange so Florida residents and employers will participate through a federally facilitated marketplace (FFM).

 There are two types of federal exchanges: the Marketplace through which individuals can purchase qualified coverage and the Small Business Health Options Program (SHOP), through which small businesses between 2 and 50 employees can purchase a Qualified Health Plan (QHP), as defined under federal law.
-This number will increase to up to 100 employees beginning January 1, 2016.
-Self employed individuals, including husband-wife or family-only businesses, will participate in the individual health insurance market.
+Self-employed individuals, including husband-wife or family-only businesses, are not eligible for small group plans so they will participate in the individual health insurance market.

 The individual Marketplace can be accessed at www.healthcare.gov or call 1-800-318-2596 or TTYTDD at 1-855-889-4325.
 You can view available health plans without identifying yourself but you will need to create an account in order to purchase coverage.

 The individual Marketplace became operational on October 1, 2013, with the initial open enrollment period from October 1, 2013, through March 31, 2014.
 The second open enrollment period was from November 15, 2014, until February 15, 2015.
-An individual needed to purchase coverage on or before December 15, 2014, in order to have a January 1, 2015, effective date.
+Beginning for 2016 coverage, the enrollment period will be November 1st through January 31st.
+An individual needs to purchase coverage on or before December 15th of each year in order to have a January 1st effective date.

 Individuals who do not qualify for an Advanced Premium Tax Credit (APTC) or who do not want to take advantage of an APTC can purchase coverage off the Exchange.
 A list of all companies participating in the individual market is available on our website at www.myfloridacfo.com/Division/Consumers/PurchasingInsurance/IndividualCarrierList.htm.